Lot No. 249: Adaptations

 The story is a possible influence for the lost short film Robbing Cleopatra's Tomb (1899).
-The tale was adapted into a 1967 television production for the BBC program Tales of Conan Doyle, as well as the lead segment from Tales from the Darkside: The Movie (1990).
+The tale was adapted into a 1967 television production for the BBC programme Sir Arthur Conan Doyle, as well as the lead segment from Tales from the Darkside: The Movie (1990).
 The Tales from the Darkside segment contains slapstick and slasher film elements.
-It depicts Bellingham (played by Steve Buscemi) as a student who funds his studies through antique dealing and the mummy (played by Mike Deak, the film's makeup artist) "as an instrument of social justice, defending the poor-but-able student body against the exploitative, leisured classes, who are corrupting the academic system by plagiarism."
 According to Mark Browning's Stephen King on the Big Screen, the "mummy horror sub-genre" was "largely played out" by the time the film was made.

+An adaptation of the story, Lot No. 249, was made for the BBC and aired on Christmas Eve 2023.
+Mark Gatiss's version includes an appearance from Sherlock Holmes, and a second mummy.

 Legacy

-"Lot No. 249" has been widely anthologized, and its titular mummy has become an icon of horror.
-Rafe McGregor writes in The Conan Doyle Weirdbook that "Lot No. 249" is "One of the most significant [stories] in the history of supernatural fiction [for] being the first to depict a reanimated mummy as a sinister, dangerous creature."
+"Lot No. 249" has been widely anthologised, and its titular mummy has become an icon of horror.
+Rafe McGregor writes in The Conan Doyle Weirdbook that "Lot No. 249" is "One of the most significant [stories] in the history of supernatural fiction [for] being the first to depict a re-animated mummy as a sinister, dangerous creature."
 It was also the first work of fiction to feature a modern man reviving a mummy with ancient Egyptian texts as opposed to electricity.
-Emily Adler notes that Doyle's story predates Bram Stoker's Dracula (1897) and Richard Marsh's The Beetle (1897) in its portrayal of foreign monsters invading Britain.
+Emily Adler notes that Doyle's story pre-dates Bram Stoker's Dracula (1897) and Richard Marsh's The Beetle (1897) in its portrayal of foreign monsters invading Britain.
 McGregor identifies the short story as a significant influence on other mummy-related media, such as Stoker's novel The Jewel of Seven Stars (1903) and the Boris Karloff film The Mummy (1932), as well as zombie fiction.
 Bradley Deane feels that the masculinity of Kharis from The Mummy franchise as played by Lon Chaney Jr. was inspired by Doyle's story, while Matthew Coniam feels that Hammer Film Productions' The Mummy (1959) draws from the atmosphere of "Lot No. 249".
-Anne Rice cited "Lot No. 249 and "The Ring of Thoth" as inspirations for her novel, The Mummy, or Ramses the Damned (1989), which she dedicated to Doyle.
+Anne Rice cited "Lot No. 249" and "The Ring of Thoth" as inspirations for her novel, The Mummy, or Ramses the Damned (1989), which she dedicated to Doyle.